-Health insurance is obligatory for all people in Germany no matter what.
+Health insurance is obligatory for all people in Germany.
 You need to have one before coming to Germany in order to obtain a visa.
-During the employment 14.6% of the gross salary goes for contribution to health insurance, 7.3% pays the employee and 7.3%, employer.
+During employment, 14.6% of the gross salary goes to contribute to health insurance, 7.3% pays the employee, and 7.3% is paid by the employer.

 It’s divided into two different systems: state health insurance and private health insurance.
-Higher earners must sign up for private one, which can offer shorter waiting times and better hospital conditions.
+Higher earners must sign up for private coverage, which can offer shorter waiting times and better hospital conditions.

-But nurses together with 85% of the population in Germany usually have regular state health insurance for example AOK.
+But nurses, together with 85% of the population in Germany, usually have regular state health insurance, e.g, AOK.
 Members of the employee’s family might also be covered by insurance.

-Whatever is state health insurance or private health insurance they cover most basic services by the doctor and treatments, including outpatient and inpatient medical care.
+Whether is state health insurance or private health insurance, they cover most basic services by the doctor and treatments, including outpatient and inpatient medical care.
 Some specialist care, such as eye care, special dental care, and alternative medicine not available or comes with limitations on what you can claim.

-All employees and also some groups of self-employed persons must pay contributions by law (9.35% employee and 9.35% employer).
+All employees and also some groups of self-employed persons must pay contributions by law (9.35% pays the employee and 9.35% pays the employer).
 If you have worked and paid contributions in Germany for more than 60 months (5 years), you will receive a German pension after reaching the official German pensionable age.

 It is not uncommon for people to receive pension payments from two or more countries.
 When foreign employees return to their home country, German pension rights can be sent to them.

-People with children will get 67%, without children 60% of the net wage you received on average per day in the last 12 months before the unemployment.
+People with children will get 67%, and without children, it’s 60% of the net wage you received on average per day in the last 12 months before the unemployment.
 Monthly compensation might not exceed 6,700 EUR in West Germany and in 6,150 EUR in East Germany.